 - 1. Open the hatch door and remove the fill cap.
-Avoid allowing any debris to fall into the fill opening. - 2.
-Insert your 'Drinking Water Safe' water hose from the water source.
+Avoid allowing any debris to fall into the fill opening.
+Allow water to flow through your 'Drinking Water Safe' hose for a minute to clear out any debris that may be inside. - 2.
+Insert your water hose from the water source.
 Do not use an oversize hose that seals off the opening of the fill spout.
 A smaller diameter hose allows for venting air space in the fill opening with the hose inserted and will fill more quickly and reduce the chance of pressurizing the tank.
 A pressurized tank can potentially damage fitting connections and even floor and cabinet structures.
 The water tank must be allowed to vent adequately as it is being filled. - 3.
 Turn on water at the source.
 Do not attempt to fill the water tank too quickly.
 Allow air to escape as water goes into the tank.
 Do not leave the RV unattended while filling. - 4.
 Occasionally check water level on the monitor panel inside your RV.
 When the monitor indicates that the tank is full, immediately shut off the water, remove hose, and close cap and door on water fill inlet. - 5.
 The water pump must be powered on to use the on-board water tank system.